oh-data-sci/sql_workshop/readme.md

     customer_list   language        store
 ```

-if your output is like the above, you are ready to start the exercises.
+if your output is like the above, you are ready to start the exercises for this workshop.

 # slides